PR5GRAMM2R/Print-bmpImage-with-dots-in-terminal/README.md

 It works on Ubuntu system.

-First, Compile these at terminal using command "g++ main.cpp original.cpp braille.cpp -o main.out -lncursesw".
+First, Compile these at terminal using command "g++ main.cpp screen.cpp original.cpp braille.cpp -o main.out -lncursesw".

 Second, to execute the execute file, input the command into the terminal like "./main.out [ BMP Image File Name ]".